 If you have diabetes you should aim to keep your blood pressure well controlled.
-Having high blood pressure is one of several risk factors that can increase your chance of developing heart disease, a stroke and some other complications.
+Having high blood pressure (hypertension) is one of several risk factors that can increase your chance of developing heart disease, a stroke and some other complications.
 Treatment includes a change in lifestyle risk factors where these can be improved.
 Many people with diabetes need to take medication to lower their blood pressure.

 What is blood pressure?